PTFS-Europe/Koha-Christmas-Themes/README.md

 Here are examples for each one:

-<ins>Snowfall</ins>
+<ins>Snowfall</ins><br />
 https://codepen.io/mblenk/pen/rNKbVab

 <ins>Snowfall (responsive)</ins>
-Just like snowfall, except the snowflakes respond to your mouse movements or if you tilt your phone screen! https://codepen.io/mblenk/pen/YzvMPmW
+Just like snowfall, except the snowflakes respond to your mouse movements or if you tilt your phone screen!<br />
+https://codepen.io/mblenk/pen/YzvMPmW